Learn Sewing: Let’s get you started

 - Cross stitch / catch stitch: I use this stitch for hemming my knit pieces.
 It is a flexible and strong stitch, showing ‘X’s on the wrong side, and if sewn carefully, pin pricks only on the right side.

-The most obvious is: a needle and some thread!
-There are many more items required of course.
+The most obvious requirements to learn sewing is to have a needle and some thread!
+There are many more items required of course, and here’s an overview!

 - A tape measure